Propose Day

 Propose Day is celebrated in India on 8 February as a day to propose to one's significant other.
 A large number of young people give roses to propose to their prospective girlfriend or boyfriend.
-It is the second day in Valentines Week.
-Although Valentine's day is celebrated across whole world, Valentine week is something celebrated in India only.
+It is the second day in Valentine's Week.
+Although Valentine's Day is celebrated across whole world, Valentine's Week is something celebrated in India only.
 This week marks various festivities across India including Rose Day on the 7th.